+Yes – and it’s an important factor for every business.
 Every unique business has a company culture whether they realize it or not.
 Nike does.
 The local coffee shop does.
 Your business does.
 However, far too many businesses assume that culture is uncontrollable and unchangeable.

 The Benefits Of Establishing A Positive, Purposeful Culture:

 - More interest during the recruitment process – An interesting, purposeful culture yields innovative applicants.
 Promoting your culture in job descriptions and on your company website is a great way to gain interest from potential recruits before you even interview them.

 - Offering non-monetary benefits saves you money – Not all benefits need to be monetarily-based.
 Many individuals appreciate environmental and small benefits like shuffleboard and the opportunity to play other games at the office.
 These tactics are useful for small or growing businesses that can’t yet afford to offer their employees above-market salaries, retirement plans, or juicy bonuses.

 After several successful coaching sessions, you’ll more than likely be able to create employment-based jealousy in the market is usually a strong move.